Leave a Message

 Then bring in a local expert.

-A Realtor can help confirm whether the estimate makes sense, explain what the estimate may be missing, review the current competition, and recommend a pricing strategy based on your goals.
+A Realtor can help confirm whether the estimate makes sense, explain what it may be missing, review today's competition, and recommend a pricing strategy based on your goals.

 That combination is powerful.